swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-1-run-a-simple-ml-experiment-with-jupyter-notebook/index.md

 experiment into a single file, facilitating data visualization, and enabling the presentation of results.
-However, it does have severe limitations such as being challenging to share with others due to a lack of versioning capabilities, difficulty in reproducing the experiment, and the potential for clutter from previous outputs.
+However, it does have severe limitations such as being challenging to share with others due to a lack of versioning capabilities, difficulty in reproducing the experiment, and the potential for clutter and data leaks from previous outputs.

 In the next chapter we will see how to address these shortcomings.